Distribution of seismic scatterers in the San Jacinto Fault Zone, southeast of Anza, California, based on passive matrix imaging: 3D scattering volume

 \subsection{Deeper and larger scale structure}

 We now investigate deeper sections from the 3D volume.
-Fig.~\ref{fig3} shows four vertical $4$ km deep slices; two slices are oriented perpendicularl to the fault, one in the Northwest (EE’) of the array and the other in the Southeast (FF’), and two additional slices oriented parallel to the fault, one in the Southwest (GG’) of the array and the other in the Northeast (HH’).
-The locations of the cross-sections are marked by blue lines in Fig.~\ref{fig1}b.
+Fig.~\ref{fig3} shows four vertical $4$ km deep slices; two slices are oriented perpendicular to the fault, one in the Northwest (EE’) of the array and the other in the Southeast (FF’), and two additional slices oriented parallel to the fault, one in the Southwest (GG’) of the array and the other in the Northeast (HH’).
+The locations of the cross-sections are marked by blue lines in Fig.~\ref{fig1}b. \rita{All vertical cross-sections are presented in the form of animated movies in Animation D.1 (slices perpendicular to the fault traces) and Animation .D.2 (slices parallel to the fault traces).}

+~\rita{In general, reflectors can only be imaged over a transverse field-of-view limited by the size of the geophones' array.
+Indeed, in the case of planar interfaces, a part of the reflected wave-field is not captured by the geophone array for large angles of incidence (See supplementary Fig.~\ref{figS3}a).
+Yet, the 3D scattering images shown in Fig.~\ref{fig3} reveal features that extend well beyond the spatial extension of the array.
+This observation is made possible due to the intense damage around the fault zone.
+In such diffusive media, the strong heterogeneities reflect the incident waves in many different directions, and therefore the imaged field-of-view is extended (See supplementary Fig.~\ref{figS3}b).
+Interfaces between geological layers are also imaged beyond the array extension by means of the waves scattered by the localized heterogeneities that reside at the discontinuity across interfaces.}

 The comparison between the first two panels (Figs.~\ref{fig3}a and b) reveals a clear difference in reflectivity between the Northwest (NW) and Southeast (SE) portions of the SGB site.
 Both panels show a broad scattering zone in the shallow crust that has a V shape with about $800$ m wide area at $z=500$ m ($t=0.7$ s) (Figs.~\ref{fig3}a and b).
 The dense distribution of scatterers in the shallow zone results likely from the heavily damaged rocks around the fault traces.
 In the NW panel, the diffuse damage is less apparent deeper than $z=1000$ m ($t=1.3$ s).
 However, the observed back-scattered energy in that section is associated with horizontal reflectors emerging on both sides of the fault.
 Discontinuous blocks on the right and left side of the fault traces highlight the offset of geological features across the fault.
 In contrast, the high intensity scattering zone extends deeper than $z=1000$ m ($t=1.3$ s) in the SE slice.
 Around $z=1500$ m ($t=2$ s), the backscattered intensity reveals a zone that is about $450$ m wide.
 Deeper in the crust, scattering seems to persist in combination with specular reflections arising from discontinuous deep layers ($z=3300$ m, $t=4.4$ s).